 i.
 Paul does use the word mature for mature believers in passages like Ephesians 4:13, 1 Corinthians 14:20, and Philippians 3:15.
 An immature person (such as a baby) doesn’t have the discernment to know what is good to eat and what isn’t.
 A baby will put anything into its mouth.

 c.
-The mature recognize God's wisdom, but the rulers of this age do not.
+Which none of the rulers of this age knew: The mature recognize God’s wisdom, but the rulers of this age do not.
 Are the rulers of this age men or demonic powers?

 i.
 This debate goes all the way back to the time of Origen and Chrysostom.
 On the surface, it seems clear that the rulers of this age must refer to human rulers, because only they didn’t know what they were doing when they incited the crucifixion of Jesus.
 “Paul habitually ascribes power to the demonic forces, but not ignorance.”
 (Morris)